Riverscapes/PNET/docs/Documentation/Step5.md

 ---
-title: Step 4
+title: Step 5
-weight: 4
+weight: 5
 ---

-The fourth step in PNET is to create field reaches based on field points and the stream network.
-The inputs for this tool are:
+The fifth step in PNET is to clean up the field points and reaches.

-- Root Folder
+- Project Folder

-  To create field reaches, this tool looks at every stream network segment that touches a field point.
-It is important to note that as this point the stream network segments were created by splitting the stream network at each field point.
-A simple process is performed to determine which segments are field reaches, and which ones need to be deleted.
+  - This is the folder that contains all data for the project.
+Folders with the prefix "00_" will be ignored.

-If the segment is not touching exactly two points (one TOR and one BOR from the same site), it is removed.
-Then, all field points that are touching field reaches are saved to the Reach Editing folder, along with the field reaches.
+This tool is rather simple.
+It takes the outputs from step 4, and cleans them up.
+First, a field called “FldRchLen” is added.
+This field contains the length of the field reach that was generated in step 4.
+Next, all TOR field points are deleted, leaving only the BOR points.
+This is done as having two points now is superfluous.
+After that, we make sure that all points share all the data present on the corresponding field reach, and vice versa.
+Finally, all fields not pertaining to PNET analysis are removed.